Ato Forson Vetting: 10 Highlights From The Scrutiny Of Mahama’s Finance Minister Pick

 “As we speak, there is no outturn for 2024 because whatever you have is preliminary and cannot be said to be the outturn.”

-Forson said he would need to conduct a more thorough examination of the economy before he could give a verdict on its state.
+Forson said he would need to conduct a more thorough examination of the economy before giving a verdict on its state.

 “I don’t want to speculate...
 I want to learn from the former president.
 Sika mpe dede [money doesn’t like speculation].”

-Forson maintained that Ghana’s economy was still in dire straighs.
-Though the former administration argued that Ghana had made an economic turnaround,
+Forson maintained that Ghana’s economy was still in dire straits despite the former administration claiming there had been an economic turnaround,

-"Ghana is not out of the woods… there is a lot more work for us to do as far as the Maco is concerned.”
+"Ghana is not out of the woods… There is a lot more work for us to do as far as the macro is concerned.”

 Read also